Kenya

 Country-by-country (CbC) reporting

-The CbC rules are broadly aligned to the Organisation for Economic Co-operation and Development's (OECD’s) Base Erosion and Profit Shifting (BEPS) Action 13, dealing with transfer pricing documentation, which recommend a three-tiered approach consisting of a CbC report, Master File, and Local File in preparation of transfer pricing documentation as a measure to promote tax transparency by MNE groups.
+The CbC rules are broadly aligned to the OECD’s BEPS Action 13, dealing with transfer pricing documentation, which recommend a three-tiered approach consisting of a CbC report, Master File, and Local File in preparation of transfer pricing documentation as a measure to promote tax transparency by MNE groups.

 The CbC filing requirements will apply to MNE groups with a gross turnover of more than KES 95 billion.
 The threshold is consistent with the threshold of EUR 750 million contained in the OECD’s BEPS Action 13 report as it is the KES near equivalent to EUR 750 million as at April 2022.
 However, it is noted that the KES has depreciated since April 2022.

-The rules for preparing and filing CbC reports became effective from 1 July 2022 and applies to MNE groups with years of income ending after 1 July 2022 .
+The rules for preparing and filing CbC reports became effective from 1 July 2022 and apply to MNE groups with years of income ending after 1 July 2022.
 For MNE groups with a December year-end, the first CbC report will apply for the 2022 year of income and will be due for filing by 31 December 2023.

 Currently, as part of the CbCR MCAA framework, there are 69 active bilateral exchange relationships between Kenya and other jurisdictions.
-This means that where the CbCR is filed by the parent company or another designated entity in any of the jurisdictions that are part of the CbCR MCAA framework and have activated exchange relationship with Kenya, the member of the MNE group based in Kenya will not be required to file the CbCR locally.
+This means that, where the CbC report is filed by the parent company or another designated entity in any of the jurisdictions that are part of the CbCR MCAA framework and have activated exchange relationships with Kenya, the member of the MNE group based in Kenya will not be required to file the CbC reports locally.

 Interest deduction restriction (previously thin capitalisation)